-Unlike a routine dental cleaning which is a preventative, a periodontal cleaning is a treatment for periodontal gum disease.
+Unlike a routine dental cleaning, which is a preventive treatment, a periodontal cleaning is a treatment for periodontal gum disease.
 Treatment methods will vary depending on the disease type and how far the condition has progressed.
-Periodontal cleanings (treatment) range from a single one hour visit up to four one hour visits and the frequency of periodontal maintenance cleanings can range from every 3 to 6 months.
+Periodontal cleanings (treatment) range from a single one hour visit up to four one-hour visits, and the frequency of periodontal maintenance cleanings can range from every three to six months.
 We will know more after your exam.

 The early stage of gum disease is called gingivitis.
 Gingivitis develops as toxins in plaque irritate the gums, making them red, tender, swollen and likely to bleed easily.
 At this stage, the disease is still reversible and can usually be eliminated with routine dental cleanings and improved home care — daily brushing and flossing.